 Check rates & book your stay at Hotel Mika Superior!

-If you have to choose Prague or Budapest, though, there are definite costs and benefits to each–and for every person who has visited both, you’ll likely run into a stubborn opinion about which one is “better”!
+If you have to choose Prague or Budapest, there are definite costs and benefits to each–and for every person who has visited both, you’ll likely run into a stubborn opinion about which one is “better”, and this is ours.

-I’ve done my best to write this blog post with as fair an outlook as possible–we did enjoy both cities, after all–but in the Prague vs Budapest battles among passionate defenders of each city, we’ll always choose Budapest.
+I’ve done my best to write this blog post with as fair an outlook as possible–we did enjoy both cities, after all–but in the Budapest vs Prague battles among passionate defenders of each city, we’ll always choose Budapest.

-Prague is incredibly beautiful to look at, and we loved checking out highlights like the Charles Bridge and the Kafka Museum, but we left feeling like we had found much of what we had come for in one visit (a notable exception being the Christmas markets–we’d love to return to Prague in winter one day).
+Prague is incredibly beautiful to look at, and we loved experiencing highlights like the Charles Bridge and the Kafka Museum, but we left feeling like we had found much of what we had come for in one visit.

 Additionally, Prague’s fairytale buildings paired with the city’s crowds (amplified by how compact the most popular tourist sites are–the bulk of the tourists are generally in the same places!) left us feeling a bit like we were in actual Disney World after a few days.